JohnHenrySplitMyHeart/bikesanity/README.md

 1. Download of a complete journal, as is, from crazyguyonabike.com
 2. Interpretation ("processing") of a _downloaded_ journal to extract  all the content into an understandable internal (object) model.
 3. Interpretation of an _exported_ journal (i.e. one formally exported using the tool provided by CGOAB) to extract all the content
 4. Publishing of a processed journal to create new, clean HTML content including all images, maps, and structure locally browseable.
+You can also publish to create a unified PDF of your journal, or a simplified JSON data structure for transfer to other platforms.

 By default all journals will be downloaded and processed into a folder created in your home directory (`/home/<usr>/CycleSanityJournals` on mac/linux, `c:\Users\<usr\CycleSanityJournals` on Windows).
 You can change this path using the options below.